GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 - On-site // Off-site

 <br>

+The sculptural weather station is a foil for fog's otherwise invisible behaviors, with data metrics activated as motion and traces.

 The development of this data model, method of visualization, and physical structure will be integrated and validated on-site as this project is formalized within the headlands of Northern California as part of the research permit granted by the Golden Gate National Recreation Area to conduct field work on behalf of fog-centered spatial research.
 The micro-climatic fluctuations of this area as it relates to regional patterns is the long-term scope of this study.
 I am curious how the structure of the weather station itself provides new forms of resolution around the moisture patterning of the area and how this can translate to a greater cultural and geopolitical awareness of atmospheric conditions as hyper-localized while also planetary phenomena — by tracing the local relationship to the regional to the planetary. [^1]